soniacweb/js-bootcamp-movies/README.md

 }
 ```

-Final code with logic - `...args` allows for multiple arguments to be passed in:
+Final code with logic - `...args` allows for multiple arguments to be passed in. the `.apply` method attached to the func calls the function as it normally would, and takes all the `args` - an array or arguments, and pass them in seperately:
 ```
 const debounce = (func) => {
 let timeoutId;